OctopusDeploy/blog/blog/2023-12/set-up-local-k8s-deployment-pipeline/index.md

 ## Step 6: Connect Octopus to your local Kubernetes instance

 Run `microk8s kubectl create token default --duration 525600m` in your Windows Terminal to create a security token for your Kubernetes instance.
 This command sets the token to be valid for 10 years.
 By not stating a duration, the token will only last a few hours.

 To add the token to Octopus:

 1. Click **Infrastructure** from Octopus's top menu.
 1. Click **Accounts** from the left menu.
 1. Click **ADD ACCOUNT** and select **Token** from the dropdown.
-1. Complete the following fields and click **SAVE**:
+1. Complete the following fields (leave everything else as default) and click **SAVE**:
    - **Name**: Give the account a short name.
 I opted for `Kubernetes Account`
    - **Token**: Paste in the token you just generated in Windows Terminal
    - **Environment**: Select **Development** from the dropdown